gradle/gradle/subprojects/docs/src/docs/release/notes.md

 When using the [`maven-publish` plugin](userguide/publishing_maven.html), you can now opt-in to publish the _resolved_ dependency versions instead of the _declared_ ones.
 For details, have a look at the [dedicated section](userguide/publishing_maven.html#publishing_maven:resolved_dependencies) in the plugin documentation.

-## Building Native software with Gradle
+## Building native software with Gradle

 See more information about the [Gradle native project](https://github.com/gradle/gradle-native/blob/master/docs/RELEASE-NOTES.md#changes-included-in-gradle-52).